NRF Bursary 2026 | Postgraduate Funding in South Africa

-What Is NRF Bursary?
+What is the NRF Bursary?

 The NRF Bursary is awarded to full-time Honours and final-year students at South African public universities.
-It’s more than just financial help—it’s a way to help people from less-advantaged backgrounds move up in society.
-By supporting education and research, the bursary helps create a lively group of researchers and innovators who make progress in science, technology, and the humanities.
+It’s more than just financial help; it’s a way to help people from less-advantaged backgrounds move up in society.

-Applicants for the NRF Bursary are chosen based on how well they’ve done in their studies, their plans for a research career, and whether their interests match the areas the NRF wants to focus on.
 This support not only helps them finish their degrees but also encourages them to contribute meaningfully to their fields of study.
-Overall, the NRF Bursary programme makes a big difference by nurturing talent, promoting excellence, and advancing South Africa’s research goals at home and internationally.
+Overall, the NRF Bursary programme makes a significant difference by nurturing talent, promoting excellence, and advancing South Africa’s research goals, both domestically and internationally.

 NRF Bursary Application Process